tyrann/whatson/README.md

 # What's On?

 ## Information
-`What's On?` is an Telegram bot that provides an interface to IBM Watson for analysing the mood of posts and comments on reddit.
+`What's On?` is a Telegram bot that provides an interface to IBM Watson for analysing the mood of posts and comments on reddit.

 ## Commands